Digital Pipeline: To Home and Back

 I have watched this evolution take place over fifteen years.
-During that time I have worked as a 4th and 5th grade classroom teacher and, for the last seven years, I have been our school’s Digital Lead Teacher.
+During that time I have worked as a Grade 4 and 5 classroom teacher and, for the last seven years, I have been our school’s Digital Lead Teacher.
 My role is to support students, staff, and families as we consider thoughtful technology integration.
 We use innovative devices in our learning environments.

 Parents and families are finding themselves faced with digital dilemmas at home.
-The amount of mobile media time has grown substantially in the last six years among 0 to 8-year-olds, with a daily time of 5 minutes in 2011 increasing to 48 minutes in 2017.
-Within that same age group, the number of kids with their own tablets has also risen from less than 1 percent in 2011 to 42 percent in 2017.
+The amount of mobile media time has grown substantially in the last six years among zero to eight-year-olds, with a daily time of 5 minutes in 2011 increasing to 48 minutes in 2017.
+Within that same age group, the number of kids with their own tablets has also risen from less than 1% in 2011 to 42% in 2017.

 This means that parents and caretakers are faced with helping their children navigate the digital world when they themselves did not have the same experience.
 So how do we support them?
 Here are some ways that educators can help:

 1. Be Transparent on Tech Use in the Classroom and Assume Nothing

 Most districts or schools have an Acceptable Use Policy that requires transparency with respect to how students can be expected to use technology in the classroom.
 Share this policy and/or your guidelines with students, families, and colleagues in order to be clear on how tech is used and how students are expected to interact online.
 Having clear expectations with regard to how tech is used in the classroom helps proactively guide students and families.